INFORMATION & RESOURCE RECOMMENDATIONS

 "When you don’t have a restful night, it can have an effect on your mood, health, family and even your job.
 So, whether you are struggling with insomnia or you are simply looking to improve your sleep, I have tools, tips and resources designed to help you.

 It is an exciting time for sleep research and sleep medicine—literally every month we learn something new that can affect you and how you sleep.
 Therefore, I blog about it, lecture on it, tweet it or do a podcast.
 My mission is to teach everyone how to sleep better and the latest information on sleep disorders, including how they’re diagnosed and the treatment options available.

 I have also been working with companies to help employees sleep better, to perform better at work and home, and to lead more productive lives.
 Why?
 It’s because sleep is the third pillar of health along with diet and exercise." - Michael J. Breus, PhD

 "Jeff Iliff: One More Reason To Get A Good Night's Sleep" - TED Med talk by Jeff Iliff, a Neuroscientist who explores the unique functions of the brain.
 "The brain uses a quarter of the body's entire energy supply, yet only accounts for about two percent of the body's mass.
 So how does this unique organ receive and, perhaps more importantly, rid itself of vital nutrients?
 New research suggests it has to do with sleep."

-APPS TO REDUCE BLUE LIGHT ON SCREEN
+APPS & GLASSES TO REDUCE BLUE LIGHT EXPOSURE

 Exposure to blue light prior to sleep can contribute to the disruption of circadian rhythms, melatonin production, and ultimately sleep quality.
 These apps (for phones and tablets) can automatically re-calibrate the screens on devices to adapt to natural the day / night cycles and filter out short-wave blue light from screens in the evening.